MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/e-invoicing-country-specific-availability.md

 ms.dyn365.ops.version:
 ---

-# Availability of Electronic invoicing Service features by country or region
+# Availability of Electronic Invoicing Service features by country or region

 [!include [banner](../../includes/banner.md)]

 The availability of Electronic invoicing Service globalization features depends on the country or region where you're located.
 Although some features are generally available, others are still in preview.

-> [!NOTE]
+> [!IMPORTANT]
-> This article is related only to the globelization features introduced in scope of Electronic Invoicing Service and doesn't cover other approaches for supported e-Invoicing capabilities for some countries designed based on built-in X++ code and Electronic Messaging framework.
+> This article is related only to the globalization features introduced in the scope of the Electronic Invoicing Service and doesn’t cover other approaches for supported e-Invoicing capabilities for some countries designed based on built-in X++ code and the Electronic Messaging framework.
 > For more information, see [Electronic Invoicing](gs-e-invoicing-service-overview).

 ## Generally available features

-The following table shows the Electronic invoicing features that are generally available.
+The following table shows the Electronic invoicing globalization features that are generally available.

 | Country or region | Globalization feature name | Business documents |
 |-------------------|----------------------------|--------------------|